nsaliu/laravel-uri/README.md

 ```

 Return:
-- if the query part exists return:
+- if the query part is present return:
 ```
 [
     'key1' => 'value1',